 Hike to Hot Water Spring Kheerganga, Himachal Pradesh

-Imagine how ethereal the place is – the flat grasslands with hues of blue sky on top, erect never ending mountain slopes with pine trees, 100 feet tall waterfalls singing their own songs and hot water spring in the midst of all.
+Imagine how ethereal the place is – the flat grasslands with hues of blue sky on top, erect never-ending mountain slopes with pine trees, 100 feet tall waterfalls singing their own songs, and hot water spring in the midst of all.
 Lord Shiva meditated here for 3000 long years.
 Yes!
-I am talking about the hike to hot water spring Kheerganga in Parvati Valley, located at a height of 13,050 feet.
+I am talking about the hike to hot water spring Kheerganga in Parvati Valley, Himachal Pradesh located at a height of 13,050 feet.

 The hike to hot water spring Kheerganga/ Khirganga (as on Google maps) in Parvati Valley, the temporary village is so picturesque that each tough trail gives you spellbound views of nature.
-Trek lands you away from the city hustle bustle, into the serene lap of nature, isolated from habitation and technology too could not mark itself.
+The trek lands you away from the city hustle-bustle, into the serene lap of nature, isolated from habitation, and technology too could not mark itself.
 At Kheerganga, still, everything has retained its original shape and form.
 With every step, you hear the gushing flow of water; feel the aura and fragrance of woods.

 The magic of this beauty force me to say – “I wish this place always remain hidden from the rest of the world”.

 The best time to hike to hot water spring of Kheerganga is between May – November.